Lindsey Stirling: 2013–2014: First World Tour and Shatter Me

-On April 23, 2014, Stirling released the second single of her upcoming album: "Shatter Me".
+On April 23, 2014, Stirling released the second single from her upcoming album: "Shatter Me".
 The song, the album's title track, accumulated 1.3 million views on its first day online.
 The album was released in the U.S. on April 29 and in Europe on May 2.
 In the U.S., the album sold 56,000 copies in its first week and reached No. 2 on the Billboard 200, becoming Stirling's biggest sales week ever.
-In Europe, Shatter Me was also a commercial success as it reached the Top 5 in Sweden and Germany and also peaking the first position in Austria.
-On May 18, Stirling assisted to the Billboard Music Awards where her debut album had been nominated in the category "Top Electronic/Dance Album".
-Stirling also performed her first single "Beyond the Veil" during the ceremony.
+In Europe, Shatter Me reached the Top 5 in Sweden and Germany and number one in Austria.
+On May 18, Stirling appeared on the Billboard Music Awards where her debut album had been nominated in the category "Top Electronic/Dance Album".
+Stirling performed her first single "Beyond the Veil" during the ceremony.

-On May 13, 2014, Stirling performed in San Diego, the first show of her second world tour, which consisted of 77 shows in total, 48 in North America and 29 in Europe.
-This world Tour was in support of her new album Shatter Me and the crew consisted of Jason Gaviati and Drew Steen (which had been part of her First World Tour) plus the adding of two new dancers: Stephen Jones and Pter Styles and the choreographer Anže Škrube.
+On May 13, 2014, Stirling performed in San Diego, the first show of her second world tour which totalled 77 shows, 48 in North America and 29 in Europe.
+This world tour was in support of her new album Shatter Me.
+The crew consisted of Jason Gaviati and Drew Steen (who had been part of her First World Tour) plus two new dancers: Stephen Jones and Pter Styles and choreographer Anže Škrube.

-On July 2, Billboard posted that Stirling's second studio album Shatter Me had been the third dance/electronic album with most sales in the first half of the year (119,000) only behind Daft Punk's Random Access Memories and Lady Gaga's Artpop.
-In the same chart, Stirling's debut studio album was at sixth place with 108,000 copies sold in the first half of 2014.
-On July 27 Stirling's hit single "Crystallize" became Stirling's first music video to have 100 million views.
+On July 2, Billboard reported that Stirling's second studio album Shatter Me had been the third dance/electronic album to have its highest sales in the first half of the year (119,000), behind only Daft Punk's Random Access Memories and Lady Gaga's Artpop.
+In the same chart, Stirling's debut studio album held sixth place with 108,000 copies sold in the first half of 2014.
+On July 27 Stirling's hit single "Crystallize" became her first music video to mark 100 million views.
 Six days later, on August 2, Stirling posted on her Twitter account that she had been nominated for her first ever Teen Choice award.
-On August 6, Stirling came back after four years to America's Got Talent to perform as host, along with Lzzy Hale their single "Shatter Me".
+On August 6, Stirling returned after four years to America's Got Talent to perform with Lzzy Hale their single "Shatter Me".